jpreecedev/developerhandbook/src/pages/wpf-mvvm-ioc-containers-2-of-2/index.md

 ### Summary

 IoC containers provide a simple and elegant solution to doing dependency injection in a large WPF MVVM application.
 IoC containers are also responsible for managing the lifetime of our windows/views/view models.
 Using an IoC container also has a positive side effect of forcing you to structure your classes in a way that promotes unit testing.
-[Download source code](https://dl.dropboxusercontent.com/u/14543010/WPFMVVMWithStructureMap.zip 'IoC Demo Code')